jason-neal/eniric/docs/source/basic_usage.rst

    # Perfect telluric correction mask.
    rv3 = rv_precision(wavelength, flux, mask=atm.transmission**2)

-For more details about about the mask parameter see :ref:`Masking_ref`.
+For more details about about the masks used here see :ref:`Masking_ref`.